UN: Huge changes in society needed to keep nature, Earth OK

 “Time has totally ran out.
 That’s why the word ‘must’ is in there,” Figueres said.

-The report calls for an end to fossil fuel use and to $5 trillion in government subsidies for fossil fuel and other industries that degrade the environment.
-It says governments should not tax labor or production, but use of resources that damages nature.
+The report calls for an end to fossil fuel use and says governments should not tax labor or production, but rather use of resources that damages nature.

+“Governments are still playing more to exploit nature than to protect it,” Guterres said.
+“Globally, countries spend some 4 to 6 trillion dollars a year on subsidies that damage the environment.”

 Scientists should inform leaders about environmental risks “but their endorsement of specific public policies threatens to undermine the credibility of their science,” said former Republican Rep. Bob Inglis, who founded the free market climate think tank RepublicEn.org.